digital-asset/docs.daml.com/docs/2.9.0/docs/deploy-daml/infrastructure-architecture/high-availability/ha-and-scaling/ha-in-the-cloud.rst

 Database Options
 ****************

 Each cloud vendor chooses from several PostgreSQL options.
 Selection is ultimately driven by business requirements, which drive the HA requirements fulfilled by selecting the appropriate PostgreSQL option.
 A managed database selection allows for trade-offs in availability if choosing between an Aurora DB cluster or an Aurora global database.
-Amazon RDS for PostgreSQL is a self-managed option which is more flexible than the managed service.
+Amazon RDS for PostgreSQL is a self-managed option that is more flexible than the managed service.
 Each of these options is introduced below to explore what each can provide in an HA context.
 Each option has a different cost profile so make sure that you are using the least costly option that matches your requirements.

 Although the examples presented here are for AWS, other cloud vendors have similar technologies that are compatible with PostgreSQL.
-Please consult the relevant cloud vendors documentation.
+Please consult the relevant cloud vendor's documentation.

 Amazon RDS for PostgreSQL, Multi-AZ with two readable standbys [#f2]_
 =====================================================================